+Chairman

-Chairman Professional Regulation Commission P. Paredes St., Sampaloc Manila
+Professional Regulation Commission

+P. Paredes St., Sampaloc

+Manila

-Opinion
+Qualified Opinion

-We have audited the financial statements of the Professional Regulation Commission (PRC), which comprise the Statement of Financial Position as at December 31, 2018, and the Statement of Financial Performance, Statement of Changes in Net Assets/Equity, Statement of Cash Flows, Statement of Comparison of Budget and Actual Amounts for the year then ended, and Notes to Financial Statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Professional Regulation Commission (PRC), which comprise the Statement of Financial Position as at December 31, 2019, and the Statement of Financial Performance, Statement of Changes in Net Assets/Equity, Statement of Cash Flows, Statement of Comparison of Budget and Actual Amounts for the year then ended, and Notes to Financial Statements, including a summary of significant accounting policies and explanatory information.

-In our opinion, except for the effects on the matter discussed in the Basis for Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the PRC as at December 31, 2018, and its financial performance, changes in net assets/equity, cash flows and comparison of budget and actual amounts for the year then ended in accordance with Philippine Public Sector Accounting Standards (PPSASs).
+In our opinion, except for the effects on the matters discussed in the Basis for Qualified Opinion section of our Report, the accompanying financial statements present fairly, in all material respects, the financial position of the PRC as at December 31, 2019, and its financial performance, changes in net assets/equity, cash flows, and comparison of budget and actual amounts for the year then ended in accordance with Philippine Public Sector Accounting Standards (PPSASs).